acm-iem/Twitter-Bot/contributing.md

 ## How to make a pull request? 	:man_technologist:

+1. Before making a pull request,
+- go to the Issues tab of the repository and click on the issue you want to work on.
-1. Before making a pull request, ask the admin to assign you the issue you want to work on.
+- Under that issue, write a comment asking permission for the admin of the repository to assign you the issue you want to work on.
 - For example,
 ```
-  Hey, I would like to work on this issue.
+  I would like to work on this issue.
 Can you assign it to me?
 ```

 2. After cloning the repository on your local machine you can switch to the cloned repository.